Azure/azure-openapi-validator/docs/rules.md

 ### PatchSkuProperty

-RP must implement PATCH for the 'SKU' envelope property if it's defined in the resource model.
+RP should consider implementing Patch for the 'SKU' envelope property if it's defined in the resource model.
+You may ignore this violation if your service does not allow updation of the Sku property once it is set.
+In such a case the property must be marked with x-ms-mutability [create, read]

 Please refer to [patch-sku-property.md](./patch-sku-property.md) for details.